Treasury Chamber Museum In Dresden Robbed: German Police - UrduPoint

 The historic section, which contains around three quarters of the museum's treasures, was the one broken into on Monday.

-Its treasures include a 63.8-centimetre figure of a Moor studded with emeralds and a 648-carat sapphire gifted by Tsar Peter I of Russia.
+Its treasures include a 63.8-centimetre figure of a Moor studded with emeralds and a 547.71-carat sapphire.

+The sapphire was gifted to August the Strong by Tsar Peter I of Russia at a meeting in 1698, at which the Saxon leader also presented his ally with a mounted diamond.

+The theft is the second high-profile heist in Germany in recent years, after a 100kg, 24-carat giant gold coin was stolen from Berlin's Bode Museum in 2017.